 Every undertaking of the South Dakota State Football program is driven by a common force – a commitment to excellence.
 Excellence is measured by much more than wins and losses within Jackrabbit Football.
 We are committed to providing each and every student-athlete with a comprehensive collegiate experience that is second to none.
 A part of the collegiate experience is giving back to the campus, Brookings community, the state of South Dakota, and beyond.
 In recent years, a commitment to community service has been added to the criteria necessary to earn a varsity letter within the Jackrabbit football program.
-During the 2012-2013 school year Jackrabbit Football student-athletes participated in over 1,300 hours of volunteer time.
+During recent years, the Jackrabbit Football student-athletes participated in more than 1,000 hours of volunteer time.
 Over the past few years, SDSU football players have participated in the following community service projects and activities:

 *Conducting a youth football clinic each fall and assisting with the annual Fast Break Basketball Clinic, as well as volunteering time working the Willie Mac youth basketball tournament which raises funds for the Boys and Girls Club of Brookings.

 *Visiting hospitals and Children’s Home Society care facilities in Sioux Falls as a part of the annual Paint the Falls Blue event.